Michigan Virtual Offers Online Learning to Combat Summer Brain Drain

 Students can enroll now and classes begin on June 3, 2019.
 Students interested in summer offerings can fill out an interest form on the Michigan Virtual website, and Michigan Virtual will contact students when registration is ready.
 For more information about specific courses or to set up a summer program for a school or district, visit michiganvirtual.org.

-About Michigan Virtual – Michigan Virtual™ (formerly known as Michigan Virtual University®) provides online courses and programming for Michigan students, professional development for educators and is the parent organization of the Michigan Virtual Learning Research Institute®.
+About Michigan Virtual – Michigan Virtual™ (formally known as Michigan Virtual University®) provides online courses and programming for Michigan students, professional development for educators and is the parent organization of the Michigan Virtual Learning Research Institute®.
 Visit at michiganvirtual.org.